Ph.D. Students

 Leenia Mukhopadhyay

-I am an environmental chemist with an MS in chemistry from NIT Jamshedpur, India.
-Currently, I am a first year Ph.D. student at Carnegie Mellon University.
-My previous work involved the synthesis of nanoparticles with the aim of catalytically degrading organic pollutant dyes in wastewater.
-I am interested in the fate of organic pollutants in the environment and am working on extracting and quantifying per and polyfluoroalkyl substances (PFASs) in marine animals.
-Outside of working at the lab, I enjoy badminton, hiking and hanging out with my dog, Rocket!
+I am an environmental chemist from India, currently in the second year of my Ph.D. at Carnegie Mellon University.
+I am interested in the fate of organic pollutants in the environment and my work focuses on understanding per- and polyfluoroalkyl substances (PFAS) contamination trends in aquatic animals and environments.
+I am working on evaluating passive sampling strategies to measure the bioavailable fraction of PFAS in marine sediments.
+Outside of working in the lab, I enjoy badminton, hiking, and hanging out with my dog, Rocket!

 David A. Dukes